jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 _Directories only:_ Remember registered Servers even if the Directory is restarted.
 See [the Directories guide](Directories) for further information.

 ##### `-f or --listfilter`
-_Directories only:_ Allowlist Servers registering on the Server.
+_Directories only:_ Specify which Servers can register on the Directory Server.
 See [the Directories guide](Directories) for further information.

 ---